Time is Brain: A Timeline

 In the ED

-Upon arrival , a potential stroke patient is immediately evaluated by both an Emergency Physician as well as a Stroke neurologist.
+Upon arrival, a potential stroke patient is immediately evaluated by both an Emergency Physician as well as a Stroke neurologist.
 After a quick evaluation, the patient is taken for an emergency CT scan of the brain.
 Once this testing is complete, the stroke neurologist will complete an in depth neurological examination.
-Based on the CT scan results, the exam plus an in-depth past medical/surgical history, the physician may decide to given a clot busting medication called tPA or Alteplase.
+Based on the CT scan results, the exam plus an in-depth past medical/surgical history, the physician may decide to give a clot busting medication called tPA or Alteplase.

 Some patients may also be able to be treated with a procedure to remove the clot and to reopen the blood vessel.
-This procedure is available at Comprehensive Stroke Centers.
+This procedure is available at specialized stroke centers, such as Upstate Comprehensive Stroke Center.

-If bleeding is found on the CT scan.
-Also known as hemorrhagic stroke, treatment depends on its location and severity.
-Sometimes it is managed with medications to carefully control blood pressure, says Gene Latorre, MD.
+If bleeding is found on the CT scan, also known as hemorrhagic stroke, treatment depends on its location and severity.
+These types of stroke can often be managed with medications and careful monitoring and blood pressure control.
 Other times, surgery is indicated.